RemakingEden/jsparkes.com/_posts/2025-06-16-row-level-recklessness.md

 title: "Row-Level Recklessness: Testing Supabase Security"
 ---

+I’ve tested a dozen Supabase apps in the past six months.
+Most were built fast.
+Some were built well.
+Few were built securely.

 ## TLDR

 - Supabase is an open-source Firebase alternative built on Postgres with a RESTful API layer.